 ………

 corresponding hyper block where HBS IE exists.
-Each block structure may be setup by specifying the Ranging Block Duration field, the Ranging Round Duration field, and the Ranging Slot Duration field in the HBS IE and/or the ARC IE within the RCM.
-If the HBS IE and the ARC IE are both present in the same RCM, the ranging parameters are jointly configured by the HBS IE and the ARC IE, and where there are common parameters in both ARC IE and HBS IE, these corresponding overlapping parameter values should be the same.
+Each block structure is setup by specifying the Ranging Block Duration field, the Ranging Round Duration field, and the Ranging Slot Duration field in the HBS IE and/or the ARC IE within the RCM.
+If the HBS IE and the ARC IE are both present in the same RCM, the ranging parameters are jointly configured by the HBS IE and the ARC IE. Regarding the common parameters, i.e. the Ranging Block Duration field, the Ranging Round Duration field, and the Ranging Slot Duration, these overlapping parameter values shall be the same.
 The hyper block structure is determined by the next higher layer.

 ………………..